microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-by-salesperson.md

 ## Use Cases for Sales by Salesperson

-- For the Leadership Team, the _Sales by Salesperson_ report tracks the performance of your sales team over time and gives an overview of how each salesperson in your team is performing.
-This report can help to identify top performers and best selling products by each salesperson.
+- For the Leadership Team, the _Sales by Salesperson_ report provides a comprehensive overview of your sales team's performance over time.
+This report enables you to track the performance of each salesperson on your team and identify top performers.
+Additionally, it helps you to identify the best-selling products for each salesperson, allowing you to make data-driven decisions for your sales strategy.

-- For the Management Team, the _Sales by Salesperson_ report ensures that the salespersons meet their sales targets.
-This report can help to determine if a salesperson is struggling to sell a particular product or to identify which customers are and provide targeted traininig and support to help them improve their sales performance.
+- For the Management Team, the _Sales by Salesperson_ report is an essential tool for ensuring that your sales team meets their sales targets.
+This report provides valuable insights into the sales performance of each salesperson, allowing you to identify any areas where additional training or support is needed.
+You can use this report to determine if a salesperson is struggling to sell a particular product or to identify which customers are buying the most.
+This information helps you to provide targeted training and support to help your team improve their sales performance.

-- For the Sales Team, salespersons can use the report to track their own sales performance and identify areas where they can improve.
-This report reveals how much items are sold for a particular period and to which customers the items are sold to.
-This report provides insights into top customers and the items they are buying the most.
-This information can help salespersons to focus their sales efforts and tailor their approach to different customers.
+- For the Sales Team, the_ Sales by Salesperson_ report is a dashboard for tracking your own sales performance and identifying areas for improvement.
+This report shows you how much you have sold and to which customers as well as the top-selling items.
+You can use this information to focus your sales efforts and tailor your approach to different customers, improving your overall sales performance.

 ## Key Performance Indicators (KPIs)